shivanandham/learn-python-fastAPI/PROJECT_OVERVIEW.md

 ## 🎉 Conclusion

 This learning roadmap provides a comprehensive path from Python beginner to advanced data application developer.
-The combination of interactive notebooks, structured exercises, and Linear task management creates an engaging and effective learning experience.
+The combination of interactive notebooks, structured exercises, and real-world projects creates an engaging and effective learning experience.

 Remember: Learning is a journey, not a destination.
 Take your time, practice regularly, and don't hesitate to experiment and explore beyond the exercises provided.